Original post: 2019-07-22

 - STK menu: Removed FILL from the keyboard and therefore added FILL (and DROP and X<>Y for good measure) to the STK menu.

-C: Updated.
-The following changes were made already:
+C: Some notable changes made already:

 D. The latest WP43C layout: